 Parents/board trustees/students and school personnel requested additional sports and play equipment to support physical education (Action 1.3).
 School personnel, in collaboration with an outside consultant, requested additional online learning platforms (Action 1.4) and technology (Action 1.6).
-The administration (part-time superintendent) recommended staff development/mentoring (Action 1.7) and developed the position/job description of Literacy Coach/Reading Specialist in collaboration with the contracted consulting CBO (Action 1.5).
-School personnel and administration (superintendent) requested more social-emotional services to address barriers to learning (Action 3.1).
+The administration (part-time superintendent) recommended staff development/mentoring (Action 1.7) and developed the position/job description of a outside Literacy coach/consultant in collaboration with the contracted consulting CBO (Action 1.5).
+School personnel and administration (superintendent) requested more social-emotional and PBIS (positive behaviors and intervention services) services to address barriers to learning (Action 3.1).
 Students and school personnel requested more project-based learning activities and field trips (1.8), and parents/board trustees requested Pomo instruction (Action 4.1).
-School personnel requested that the Prop.
+School personnel and parents requested that the Prop.
 28 Arts and Music funds be used to purchase more music and arts supplies (Action 4.4).
-SELPA's guidance helped to inform the addition of more social-emotional services ((Action 3.1), and the continuance of a full-time instructional assistant to support students with exceptional needs in the classroom (as well as continuance of outside contracted resource specialist support, which is not listed in the LCAP).
+SELPA's guidance helped to inform the addition of more social-emotional services ((Action 3.1), and the continuance of a full-time instructional assistant to support students with exceptional needs in the classroom (as well as continuance of outside contracted resource specialist support, speech services, which is not listed in the LCAP).

 Given the extremely small size of the student population at Kashia Elementary School (nine students in 2023-24), contact with families is regular and continuous.
 The parents are generally happy with how the school is run and the learning that is taking place.
 They are appreciative of the necessary proximity of the school to the reservation.
 LCAP focus areas continue to be student proficiency, student attendance, and student/parent engagement.
 One of the strengths of the Kashia ESD is the ability to focus on the "whole child" - heart, head and hands.
+Parents provided feedback throughout the school year on current LCAP goals at monthly board meetings and also in the development process of the new LCAP for 2025-2026.
+The board president met with the Superintendent monthly to review site needs, issues and data.
+In addition, student academic benchmark data was shared with parents three times within the school year plus State CAASPP student scores.